elwerene/velohaven-email/README.md

 - `server`: The Nextcloud server hostname
 - `username`: The username to use for authentication (cryptic part of share url)
 - `email`: The email configuration
+- `min_date`: Emails which where added before this date will treated as added on this date.
+The date format is `YYYY-MM-DD`

 ## Email configuration